 SFARI Gene is an evolving online database designed to permit quick entrée into the genetics of autism, and to help researchers track the ever-expanding genetic risk factors that emerge in the literature1,2.

-The site provides several ways of accessing data on autism candidate genes:
+The site provides several ways of accessing data on autism risk genes:

-- Human Gene Module lists more than 826 genes implicated in autism, with annotations and links to published papers.
+- Human Gene Module: lists 913 genes implicated in autism, with annotations and links to published papers.

-- Gene Scoring Module offers critical evaluation of the strength of the evidence for each gene’s association with autism.
+- Gene Scoring Module: offers critical evaluation of the strength of the evidence for each gene’s association with autism.
 These gene scores are increasingly being used in the published literature3-11.
-At least 50 high-ranking candidate risk genes (see Table 1) have so far been identified.
+363 high-confidence and strong candidate autism risk genes (categories 1-2) have so far been identified.

 - Abrahams B.S. et al. Mol.
 Autism 4, 36 (2013) PubMed

 - Banerjee-Basu S. and A. Packer Dis.
 Model Mech.
 3, 133-135 (2010) PubMed

 - Wang T. et al. Hum.
 Mol.
 Genet.
 21, 5500-5510 (2012) PubMed